sdpalley/docs.erisindustries.com/tutorials/solidity/solidity-2.md

        return true;
     }

-    // Remove a contract from Doug (we could also suicide the contract if we want to). function _removeElement(bytes32 name) internal returns (bool result) {
+    // Remove a contract from Doug (we could also selfdestruct the contract if we want to). function _removeElement(bytes32 name) internal returns (bool result) {

        Element elem = list[name];